rainforestnet/CrystalReportsNinja/README.md

 ### List of arguments

 * ----------- Report and Database Config -----------;
 * -F  Crystal Reports Path and Filename.
 (Mandatory);
 * -S  Database Server Name.
 (Optional if using Database Server set within the Crystal Report);
 * -D  Database Name.
 (Optional if using Database Server set within the Crystal Report);
 * -U  Database User Account.
 (Optional, If not set IntegratedSecurity is used);
 * -P  Database User Account Password.
 (Optional, If not set IntegratedSecurity is used);
+* -CU The Culture Locale ID to set in the Report Document  (Optional);
 * ------------------ Output Config -----------------;
 * -E Export Type.                                 (pdf,doc,xls,xlsx,rtf,htm,rpt,txt,csv,print);
 * -O Output Path and Filename.
 (Not needed when printed);